shiv19/shiv19.github.io/_posts/2025-12-03-anthropic-bun.md

 Anthropic has acquired Bun, now let them cook!
 They also reached the 1B revenue milestone for Claude Code in just 6 months.
 Wow!

-Here's the bun's side of story: [https://bun.com/blog/bun-joins-anthropic](Bun's story) I found it more interesting.
+Here's the bun's side of story: [Bun's story](https://bun.com/blog/bun-joins-anthropic) I found it more interesting.